mavcunha/shell/README.md

 it by editing the `load` script to add/rename/remove directories it should clear how to do it.

-Look into the `shortcuts` directory and explore you might find something useful to you.
+Look into the `configs` directory and explore you might find something useful to you.

 ### "Got myself in trouble, my terminal closes immediately"